Create Custom Chocolate Molds with 3D Printing & Vacuum Forming

 The most common way to make chocolates and confections is to use pre-made silicone molds, which are filled with molten chocolate and cooled.
 By designing and 3D printing custom chocolate molds, it’s possible to add a level of detail and customization that was previously only available to skilled artisans.
 The tools and techniques for creating 3D printed food molds are easy to master, and the results are often stunning.

-Molds for chocolate, candy, and other types of confectionary must be food safe, flexible, and, ideally, reuseable.
-While prints made from Formlabs resins aren’t suitable for directly molding foods, the Form 2 is the perfect tool to create mold negatives, which can be vacuum formed using food-safe plastic.
+Custom molds for chocolate, candy, and other types of confectionary must be food safe, flexible, and, ideally, reuseable.
+While prints made from stereolithography (SLA) resins aren’t suitable for directly molding foods, an SLA 3D printer is the perfect tool to create mold negatives, which can be vacuum formed using food-safe plastic.

 What You'll Need

 The following items are needed to create custom, food-safe molds through 3D printing and vacuum forming:

 How to Design, Print, and Vacuum Form Custom Chocolate Molds